The Lord of the Rings: Conquest: Gameplay

 The player takes the role of a soldier of Rohan, Gondor, Rivendell, Harad, Mordor or Isengard, depending on the campaign or side the player chooses.
 The game is generally objective based, requiring the player to defeat a certain number of enemies, or hold a position until a timer runs out.
 If a soldier dies, the game continues from the point of death and the death has no impact on the storyline or flow of the game.
 However, players have a certain number of lives and must repeat the entire level if their lives run out.

 In the War of the Ring campaign, containing eight levels, the player loosely follows the major battles of the films with some additions such as the Mines of Moria and Minas Morgul.
 In the Rise of Sauron campaign, the player controls the forces of Sauron in a reworking of the storyline set over seven levels of a film called The final war for Middle Earth.
-In this story, the Dark Lord reclaims the ring when Frodo Baggins was corrupted by and failed to destroy the One Ring.
+In this story, the Dark Lord reclaims the ring which Frodo Baggins is corrupted by and fails to destroy.
 The hobbit is then killed by the Witchking of Angmar, leading to Sauron subsequently conquering Middle Earth.
 Both campaigns are narrated by Hugo Weaving, who played Elrond in Peter Jackson's film trilogy.

 The game uses a class-based character system, similar to the system found in Pandemic's previous game Star Wars: Battlefront.
 There are four playable classes.
 Warriors are a melee combat unit which focus on swordsmanship.
-Unlike the other classes, whose special attacks recharge over time, warriors can only gain energy by defeating enemies, which allows them to unleash more powerful attacks with a flaming sword, such as spinning to hit every adjacent enemy.
+Unlike the other classes, whose special attacks recharge over time, warriors can only gain energy by defeating enemies, which allows them to unleash more powerful attacks with a flaming sword.
 They are the only class that can block or perform counterattacks with special moves.
 The warrior also has a throwing axe as a secondary, medium ranged weapon.
 Archers are better suited for long range combat and are equipped with a bow and arrow.
 Different types of arrows can be equipped: fire arrows, which can knock down enemies and deal explosive damage; poison arrows, which slow enemies down and do damage over time, and the ability to fire a volley of three normal arrows at multiple enemies at once.
 They also have a kick for use in close-quarters, which knocks back the enemy.
 They can also hit concealed Scouts with the multiple arrow skill.
 A headshot will allow the archer to kill most enemies in a single hit.